SirJson/sktablelayout-rs/README.md

 ```

 Note that imposing layouts does *not* rely on multi-threading and only needs to be done when the table's width or height is disturbed.

+# Changelog
+## 0.2
+Unit tests and implementation of cell padding.

+## 0.1.1
+Minor fixes and PRs.

+## 0.1
+Initial release.

 # Reference
 https://github.com/EsotericSoftware/tablelayout